using kubernete jobs for one off ingestion of csv's

 helm init --service-account tiller

-This will be put into the kubernetes config yaml for clarity and script initiating purposes in the future.
-However, including these steps in a configuration YAML file or setup script will enhance clarity and reproducibility for future deployments, even if they are not required for every kubernetes application.
+This will be put into the kubernetes config yaml for clarity and script-initiating purposes in the future, even if it isn’t required for every kubernetes application.

 With that done, use helm to create the dashboard for the cluster: helm install stable/kubernetes-dashboard